adityatiwari18/100-Days-Of-ML/README.md

 *Splitting of dataset into train and test using test_train_split function of sklearn.model_selection library

-*Standardisation of data before training to maintain mean = 0 and standard deviation = 1
+*Standardization of data before training to maintain mean = 0 and standard deviation = 1

+&nbsp; using preprocessing.StandardScaler() from sklearn library